CGiustiniani/FrontendLearning/bootcamp/javascript/js-fundamentals/conditions/readme.md

 ## Truthy and Falsy

-n JavaScript, a truthy value is a value that is considered true when encountered in a Boolean context.
+In JavaScript, a truthy value is a value that is considered true when encountered in a Boolean context.
 All values are truthy unless they are defined as falsy (i.e., except for false, 0, -0, 0n, "", null, undefined, and NaN)

 *Example: Truthy or falsy*